 Product recommendations generate business through uplift conversion rates and average order values.

-According to Frosmo compared to the control group of an electronics store, the visitors that saw personalized recommendations has 170% higher conversion rate and 41% higher average order value.
+According to Frosmo, compared to an electronics store's control group, the visitors who saw personalized recommendations had a 170% higher conversion rate and 41% higher average order value.

 Personalizing content types and fields enables your marketing team to change parts of your landing pages to suit different audiences.
 In fact, according to KIBO, 63% of consumers are influenced by personalized recommendations on home and landing pages.
-Creating a seamless, personalized landing page that shows the customer what he or she is looking for can increase your conversion rate.
+Creating a seamless, customized landing page that shows the customer what they are looking for can increase your conversion rate.

 Increased Time On-Site